curbengh/curbengh.github.io/source/_posts/caddy-nixos-part-2.md

 - nixos
 ---

+In this post, I show you how I securely configure the NixOS, the server OS behind this website.

 This post is Part 2 of a series of articles that show you how I set up Caddy and Tor hidden service on NixOS:

 - {% post_link caddy-nixos-part-1 'Part 1: Install NixOS' %}
 - Part 2: Configure NixOS
 - {% post_link caddy-nixos-part-3 'Part 3: Configure Caddy' %}
 - {% post_link tor-hidden-onion-nixos 'Part 4: Configure Tor' %}

-In this post, I show you how I securely configure my NixOS, the server OS behind this website.
+- {% post_link i2p-eepsite-nixos 'Part 5: Configure I2P' %}

 Following diagram shows the architecture behind this website.

 ![Architecture behind mdleom.com](20200223/caddy-nixos.png)